HAYDON SCHOOL SPECIAL NEEDS AND DISABILITY (SEND) INFORMATION REPORT.

 Some students may be placed at K2 to share a diagnosis and information will be shared in how to support this need.
 Some students at K2 may not need an intervention additional to classroom teaching.

-K – Complex/Severe (this will come up on SIMS as SEND Support)
+K – Long Term Multiple Needs (this will come up on SIMS as SEND Support)

 In addition to ‘Quality First Teaching’ the student has been in receipt of a number of cycles of intervention and more than one agency has been involved.
 Information regarding the student’s needs is shared through a Student Passport.